herumi/ate-pairing/readme.md

 >Remark:The other binaries except bn are for only test.

+If you type

+    make -j SUPPORT_SNARK

+then, the parameters for SNARKs are used.

 Parameter
 -------------
 * elliptic curve : y^2 = x^3 + 2